June 1-11, 2023

 Celebrated writer Marisel Vera (Taste of Sugar) and her daughter, director Alyssa Vera Ramos, present You Can’t Cover the Sky with Your Hand, incorporating Afro Puerto Rican bomba music with theater to uplift stories of Puerto Rican women.
 Performed by Christopher Acevedo, Nydia Castillo, Alyssa Corrigan, NK Gutiérrez and Ana Santos.
 Music created by Ivelisse Díaz with Jonathan Pacheco.

 IS/LAND, an Asian-American-Pacific-Islander collective, offer Invisible Embrace, a dance/sound piece on Japanese internment camps with sound installation by Joo Won Park.
+Sound and visual design by Chien-AnYuan.
 Performed by Tuli Bera, Catherine Hepler, Olivia Lemmenes, J Amber Kao, S Jean Lee, Kara Brody, and Helen Lee.

 Tap dancer and choreographer Davon Suttles explores queer relationships and religion in Past the Heavens, told through original gospel music, tap dance, and mixed media.